EricThomson/pandastim/readme.md

     conda install numpy scipy matplotlib zeromq
     pip install panda3d

-To install pandastim, just to go the directory where you want the directory installed, and run:
+Once you've got your environment squared away, you can install pandastim by heading to the directory where you want it installed, and run:

     git clone https://github.com/EricThomson/pandastim.git

 To test the installation, try running one of the examples in [examples/readme.md](examples/readme.md).
-Note that panda3d doesn't always play nicely with IDEs: I always run scripts from the command line (e.g., `python -m examples.drifting_binocular_grating`).
+Note that panda3d is sometimes fickle with IDEs, I always run scripts from the command line (e.g., `python -m examples.drifting_binocular_grating`).

 ### Package structure
 The three main modules:
-- `stimuli.py`: instances of `ShowBase`, the panda3d class that is used to render scenes, used to show different stimuli.
+- `stimuli.py`: instances of `ShowBase`, the panda3d class that is used to render scenes.
 Can be as simple as showing a static grey sinusoidal grating, or showing a sequence of stimuli locked to an input signal from some external source.
-- `textures.py`: texture classes used by the stimulus classes.
+- `textures.py`: texture classes used by stimuli.
 They are all instances of the `TextureBase` abstract base class defined therein.
-If you run textures by itself, you can toggle different examples in `main` for fun and debugging.
+Creating your own textures is very easy: just create a numpy array that shows what you want!
-- `utils.py`: helper code used across different classes: the interface classes for zmq sockets are here.
+- `utils.py`: helper code used across different classes.
+For instance, the interface classes for zmq sockets are here.

 The `examples/` folder contains representative examples.
 It is probably easiest to use these examples as a starting point for building your own experiments.